chauff/ImageLocationEstimation/README.md

 -----------------

 First, we need to create an inverted index, which creates a document for each region in the world.
-The "training data" for this task are images which contain geo-information (latitude/longitude) as well as textual metadata (their content.
+The "training data" for this task are images which contain geo-information (latitude/longitude) as well as textual metadata.
 The location of the "test data" is to be estimated.

 The Lemur Toolkit requires the documents to be indexed to be provided in a particular XML-like format such as: